An earlier version of this article appeared at JapanTravel

 This phrase is often said when meeting others for the first time, when entering a new situation, and, of course, when asking for help.

 Japan does not have a blemish-free record when it comes to environmentalism, indeed it has many issues with sustainability, waste management and animal rights.
-However, it is important to remember that most countries have so much to do in order to improve into the future.
+But then again, let the nation without problems cast the first stone.